Sudanese civil war (2023–present): RSF crossing of the Nile

-On 5 December, local militias along with RSF soldiers attacked SPLM-N (al-Hilu) forces in the village of Tukma, southeast of Dalang in South Kordofan, resulting in the deaths of four people and the destruction of the village.
-The RSF leadership, not wanting hostilities with the then-neutral al-Hilu faction to escalate, issued a statement condemning this attack and denouncing it as "tribal violence".
+On 5 December, local militias along with RSF soldiers attacked SPLM–N (al-Hilu) forces in the village of Tukma, southeast of Dalang in South Kordofan, killing four people and destroying the village.
+RSF leadership, not wanting hostilities with the then-neutral al-Hilu faction to escalate, condemned this attack, minimizing it as "tribal violence".
 On 8 December, the RSF entered Gedaref State for the first time.

 Pushing south from their gains around Jebel Aulia and Khartoum, RSF forces began to move into Gezira State on 15 December, advancing toward its capital Wad Madani.
 Elsewhere in Gezira the RSF made major gains, taking control of the city of Rufaa in the state's east and entering the Butana region.
 After several days of fighting the RSF seized the Hantoob Bridge on Wad Madani's eastern outskirts, crossing the Blue Nile and entering the city.
-The army put up little resistance in Wad Madani itself, the 1st Division withdrawing from the city as the RSF took over.
+The Sudanese Army put up little resistance in Wad Madani itself, the 1st Division withdrawing from the city as the RSF took over.

-The fall of Wad Madani was viewed as a major blow to the SAF, as it dramatically widened the frontline and opened up large parts of the country to potential RSF offensives.
-The city's fall allowed the RSF to capture most of Gezira and to make inroads in White Nile State, capturing the town of El Geteina.
+The fall of Wad Madani was viewed as a major blow to SAF, as it dramatically widened the frontline and opened up large parts of the country to potential RSF offensives.
+The city's fall allowed RSF to capture most of Gezira and to make inroads in White Nile State, capturing the town of El Geteina.
 Within a few days RSF fighters had advanced to within 25 km of Sennar, the largest city in Sennar State.
 Over the next few weeks RSF forces ventured into rural areas of Al Qadarif State and River Nile State, without establishing a significant presence.
 In Sennar State the RSF made some further minor advances but had not attacked Sennar City by the year's end.

-Amid the deteriorating situation, the SAF was reported to be arming civilians while government officials in the east called on the population to mobilize.
-Al-Burhan gave a widely promoted public speech to soldiers in Red Sea State, promising to arm civilian militias to fight the RSF and to fight against 'colonialism', which was viewed by observers as a reference to the United Arab Emirates support of the RSF.
+Amid the deteriorating situation, the SAF were reported to be arming civilians while government officials in the east called on the population to mobilize.
+Al-Burhan gave a widely promoted public speech to soldiers in Red Sea State, promising to arm civilian militias to fight the RSF and to fight against 'colonialism', which was viewed by observers as a reference to Emirati support for the RSF.